Never The End

 It is light here, almost too much so for one with eyes as sensitive as mine.
 My companion releases my hand and rushes to the window to gaze out across eternity.
 I did so too the first time I saw it.

 “It’s so high!” she gasps.
 “Is this heaven?”

 “Not quite,” I say, as I hold her close and look out at the moon.
 I love La Luna, as some call her, her austere perfection, milk-white skin; her reliable interactions with my evenings.

 The girl’s neck glows with a luminescence only my kind can see, if any others still exist, that is?
 I allow dagger talons to caress her jugular; the girl purrs in response.

 “So beautiful,” she coos.

 I hear her smile, the upturning of her lips creaking in the still air.
 I enjoy these small details in a way I would never have before… before it happened.
 A brief flash of what might have been sunlight flickers across a centuries old memory as something trickles down my cheek.

 “Can we stay like this forever just you and I?”

-“Yes,” I say drawing back, then striking forward to the shlep of punctured skin.
+“Yes,” I say, drawing back, then striking forward to the shlep of punctured skin.
 I drink and weep, drink and weep, then drink some more.
 I finish with a sigh allowing her body to tumble from my mirador home to the valley floor so far, far below.
-It must be two miles or more but the sounds of her dead bones cracking on the granite rocks gives me a migraine.
+It must be two miles or more but the sounds of her dead bones cracking on the granite rocks still gives me a migraine.